wilsonmar/Salesforce/README.md

 Change Log Levels in the Debug menu.

 3MB is the maximum size of a Debug Log.
-There is a message about truncated logs.
+A message about truncated logs when truncation occurs.

+<a name="TestData"></a>

+## Test Data

+Each object is assigned an 18 character identifier for API transaction.

+Each object is assigned a 15 character identifier for internal reporting and data loading.